Estonian Defence Forces: History

-In August 1939, just prior to the start of World War II, Stalin and Hitler secretly decided the fate of the Republic of Estonia.
-The two leaders agreed to divide Eastern Europe into "spheres of special interest" as outlined by the Molotov–Ribbentrop Pact in its Secret Additional Protocol.
+In August 1939, just prior to the start of World War II, Stalin and Hitler agreed to divide Eastern Europe into "spheres of special interest", as outlined by the Molotov–Ribbentrop Pact in its Secret Additional Protocol.
 According to this treaty, Estonia was to be occupied by the Soviet Union.
 The Estonian government decided to give their assent to an agreement which allowed the USSR to establish military bases and station 25,000 troops on Estonian soil for "mutual defence".
 On 12 June 1940, the order for a total military blockade of Estonia was given to the Soviet Baltic Fleet.
 Given the overwhelming Soviet force, in order to avoid the bloodshed of entering a futile and hopeless war, on 17 June 1940 the Estonian government decided not to resist.
 The military occupation of Estonia was complete by 21 June 1940.
 The armed forces of Estonia were disarmed in July 1940 by the Red Army according to Soviet orders.
 Only the Signal Battalion, stationed in Tallinn at Raua Street in front of the Tallinn School No. 21, continued to resist.
 As the Red Army brought in additional reinforcements supported by armoured fighting vehicles, the battle lasted several hours until sundown.
 In the end, there was one dead and several wounded on the Estonian side and about 10 killed and more wounded on the Soviet side.
 Military resistance ended with negotiations.
 Signal Battalion surrendered and was disarmed.

 In the Second World War, many Estonians joined Nazi Germany's Wehrmacht auxiliary units, as well as eventually contributing volunteers and conscripts for the 20th Waffen Grenadier Division of the SS, which fought against the Allies' USSR.

-The Estonian Defence Forces was restored on September 3, 1991, by the Supreme Council of the Republic of Estonia.
+The Estonian Defence Forces was restored on 3 September 1991, by the Supreme Council of the Republic of Estonia.
 Since its reformation in 1991, the armed forces of Estonia have re-opened and restored more than 30 old and new units, as well as several army branches.

 Since 2011, the Commander of the Estonian Defence Forces has been appointed by and is responsible to the Government of Estonia through the Ministry of Defence, rather than to the Riigikogu, as it had been before.
-This was due to constitutional amendments proposed by the former President of Estonia, Toomas Hendrik Ilves.
+This was due to constitutional amendments proposed by then-President of Estonia, Toomas Hendrik Ilves.

 Following the Russian invasion of Ukraine, the Estonian Division was formed in December 2022.
-On July 30, 2025 Minister of Defence Hanno Pevkur announced the investment of ten billion euros into the Defense Forces for 2026 through 2029.
-Under the plan the Estonia Defense Force will create the country's first air defense brigade, alongside the creation of an artillery regiment, a military base in Narva, and defensive infrastructure under the Baltic Defence Line.
+On 30 July 2025 Minister of Defence Hanno Pevkur announced the investment of ten billion euros into the Defense Forces for 2026 through 2029.
+Under the plan, the Estonia Defense Force will create the country's first air defense brigade, alongside the creation of an artillery regiment, a military base in Narva, and defensive infrastructure under the Baltic Defence Line.